dankilman/awe/docs/source/basic.rst

 The following methods apply to all elements including the root ``awe.Page`` element.

-In addition to the arguments document below, every ``new_XXX`` method accepts these optional arguments:
+In addition to the arguments documented below, every ``new_XXX`` method accepts these optional arguments:

 * ``id`` Optionally override the generated element id.
 Useful with the ``@inject`` decorator.
 * ``props`` Pass additional ``props`` to the underlying ``react`` component.